Healthy Homes Assessment Lochain

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords must make sure that their Lochain rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rental properties must be fully in compliance by July 1st 2024.
+Did you have any idea that the Healthy Homes Standards came into in force on July 1, 2021?
+The landlords are now required to make sure that their Lochain rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rentals are required to be completely compliant by 1 July 2024.

-We will assess your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we’ll advise you or your property manager of any work which needs to be completed, and provide a report with all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we will advise you or your property manager of any work which needs to be done and provide a report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations in the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and landlords who are not following the rules could be subject to fines of as much as $7,200 and additional healthier homes relevant fines.
+Failure to comply with the requirements to comply with the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for up to $7200 plus any additional healthy homes connected fines.

-We’re fully independent assessors of rental properties, in addition, we’re completely qualified to evaluate each of Healthy Homes and Homefit.
+Our company is completely independent assessors for rental properties, in addition, we’re completely certified to assess both Healthy Homes and Homefit.

 Call Now 0800 894 138